ooni/ooni.org/content/post/egypt-network-interference.md

 # <a name="circumventing-censorship"></a> Circumventing censorship

-OONI findings in Egypt revealed censorship of a media website, blocking of services and malicious TCP injections of advertisements and malware content.
+OONI findings in Egypt revealed the censorship of a media website, blocking of services and malicious TCP injections of advertisements and malware content.
 ISPs in Egypt appear to be using DPI, TCP injections and network throttling to block resources, censor websites and serve advertisements and malware to